sneha001/first_Program/README.md

 # first_Program
-This is for learning purpose.
+This is for learning purpose only.